joyutils/dwg-production/docs/DISTRIBUTOR.md

   operator:set-metadata -B 0:1 -w 13 --input /scratch/metadata.json
 ```

-Or you can mount the file directly.
+Or you can mount the file directly:

 ```sh
 docker compose run --rm \